openhab/openhab-alexa/USAGE.md

 #### Server Not Accessible
 * Alexa will respond with "Sorry the hub that _device_ is connected to is not responding, please check its network connection and power supply"
 * It indicates that your openHAB server is not accessible through [myopenHAB](https://myopenhab.org) cloud service.
 * To resolve this error, make sure that your server is running and showing online under your myopenHAB account.
-For users that have setup their own custom skill, make sure that the proper server base url was added to the lambda function config.js.
+For users that have setup their own custom skill, make sure that the proper server base URL was added to the lambda function config.js.

 ## Setup

 * NEW Alexa Version 3 API syntax (v3)
   * Version 3 of the Alex Skill API introduces a more rich and complex set of features that required a change in how items are configured by using the new metadata feature introduced in openaHAB 2.3
   * Version 2 tags are still supported and are converted internally to V3 meta data
-  * See [Label Support](#Label-Support) for using labels in item tags and meta data.
+  * See [supported labels](#Supported-Labels) for using them in item tags and meta data.
-  * Supported [item](#supported-item-metadata) & [group](#supported-group-metadata) V3 meta data
+  * Supported [item](#Supported-Item-Metadata) & [group](#Supported-Group-Metadata) V3 meta data
-  * Automatically determine number precision and unit based on [item state presentation](#item-state) and [unit of measurement](#item-unit-of-measurement).
+  * Automatically determine number precision and unit based on [item state presentation](#Item-State) and [unit of measurement](#Item-Unit-of-Measurement).
-  * Decoupling between item receiving command and item state via an [item sensor](#item-sensor)
+  * Decoupling between item receiving command and item state via an [item sensor](#Item-Sensor)
   * Improved Alexa response state accuracy

 ### Item Label Recommendation